iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

         ```

     ???+ hint "Brief explanation of the `name-count` metric"
-        1. New Relic enables metric queries using both HTTP GET and POST requests. `GET` is the default value for the `method` field of an Iter8 metric.
+        1. New Relic enables metric queries using both HTTP GET or POST requests. `GET` is the default value for the `method` field of an Iter8 metric.
 This field is optional; it is omitted in the definition of `name-count`, and defaulted to `GET`.
         2. Iter8 will query New Relic during each iteration of the experiment.
 In each iteration, Iter8 will use `n` HTTP queries to fetch metric values for each version, where `n` is the number of versions in the experiment[^2].
         3. The HTTP query used by Iter8 contains a single query parameter named `nrql` as [required by New Relic](https://docs.newrelic.com/docs/insights/event-data-sources/insights-api/query-insights-event-data-api/).
 The value of this parameter is derived by [substituting the placeholders](#placeholder-substitution) in its value string.
         4. The `urlTemplate` field provides the URL of the New Relic service.